The Daihatsu Hijet Review & Specs

 Third-Gen Daihatsu Hijet 1968-1972

-The latest model update has truly made a remarkable impact with some stunning enhancements!
-The design has evolved into a more rectangular shape, exuding a modern and sleek vibe.
-You'll notice the striking square headlights framed boldly in dark accents, which really stand out.
-The front doors now open in a fresh, contemporary style, moving away from the traditional hinge design.
-Under the hood, the powerful ZM I engine empowers both the truck and van versions of the Hijet to reach an impressive top speed of 85 km/h (53 mph).
-Excitingly, this generation also introduces an all-electric option for both models, reflecting our commitment to sustainability and innovation!
+The design has evolved to a sleek, rectangular shape.
+The front doors now open in a contemporary style, moving away from traditional hinges.
+Powered by the ZM I engine, both the truck and van versions of the Hijet reach a top speed of 85 km/h (53 mph).
+Notably, an all-electric option was available.

 - 356cc ZM two-stroke I2, 23 hp